ndaman/damagetolerance/docs/exam 1/lecture3.md

 Wichita State University, Department of Aerospace Engineering

-January 29, 2019
+January 28, 2020

 ----
 ## schedule

-- 29 Jan - Superposition, Compounding
+- 28 Jan - Superposition, Compounding
-- 31 Jan - Curved Boundaries, Homework 1 Due
+- 30 Jan - Curved Boundaries, Homework 1 Due
-- 5 Feb - Plastic Zone
+- 4 Feb - Plastic Zone
-- 7 Feb - Plastic Zone
+- 6 Feb - Plastic Zone

 ----
 ## office hours

--   Office hours will be Mondays from 4:00 - 5:00
+-   Office hours will be TBD
--   As a back-up, AE 333 Office Hours are Fridays from 11:00 - 12:00
+-   As a back-up, AE 333 Office Hours are TBD
 -   Take advantage of office hours, this is time that I have already set aside for you
 -   If the regular office hours do not work for your schedule, send me an e-mail and we can work out a time to meet